|

 hall).
 (The large open area where the swastika was located is now a

 childrens playground and a parking lot.)
-(MapQuest
+(Google

 -